Ep.10 | Co-vocational and Bi-vocational Ministry for Pastors | Eric Hoke

 Episode Cover

-In this episode of the Revitalize My Church podcast, hosts Bart Blair and Nathan Bryant discuss the fifth "big rock" of church revitalization -...
+In this episode of the Revitalize My Church podcast, hosts Bart Blair and Nathan Bryant discuss the importance of building a strong team when...

 Listen